Muryeong of Baekje

-Muryeong of Baekje (462–523, r.
-501–23) was the 25th king of Baekje, one of the Three Kingdoms of Korea.
+Muryeong (461/462–523) was the 25th king of Baekje, one of the Three Kingdoms of Korea, reigning from 501 to 523.
 During his reign, Baekje remained allied with Silla against Goguryeo, and expanded its relationships with China and Japan.
+According to Samguk sagi, his height was recorded as 8 feet (190 cm).

 Background

-The Tomb of King Muryeong calls him King Sama (斯摩), and records his birth year as 462.
+The Tomb of King Muryeong calls him King Sama (斯麻), and records his birth year as 462.